how to write a killer resume, cover letter, and personal statement

 Be sure to drop by with a small token of appreciation (chocolate, office plant, etc.) and thank them for their work.
 They are taking time out of their busy schedule to provide a free service for you.

 Just like you were concerned about your narrative in your application materials, you need to worry about what story is found in your online presence.
-It is important to make sure that what you've been putting out to the world is what you want your potential employers to see.
+It's important to make sure that what you've been putting out to the world is what you want your potential employers to see.
 It is also important to ensure that what you are putting out there is authentic and uniform across all platforms.
 Not only do you want the narrative in your resume and cover letter to match, you want to it match across Facebook and Instagram and Twitter.
-Revisit the narrative you created in chapter 6 and create a 2 to 3 sentence-long description of yourself.
-You can use this for your "elevator pitch" in interviews or your tagline on social media.
+Revisit the narrative you created in the Interview section and create a 2-3 sentence-long description of yourself.
+You can use this for your "elevator pitch" when you meet someone, in interviews, or your tagline on social media.

 Your Personal Brand

-Review what Washington & Lee University has said about personal branding.
+Your Personal Brand Review what Washington & Lee University has said about personal branding (above).
 Go through your Facebook, Instagram, LinkedIn, and Twitter and make necessary changes.
-(See below if you need a refresher) Write a quick paragraph detailing some of the changes you made.
+Write a quick paragraph detailing some of the changes you made.

 Look over your LinkedIn profile and make sure that it reflects best practices in your target industry.
-Different industries--and even different functions within industries--have different standards and expectations.
+Different industries—and even different functions within industries—have different standards and expectations.
 Modify your headline and summary to point toward the job you want.
 Make sure your profile is “search optimized” by including key skills and phrases in your descriptions of accomplishments at former positions.
-If you have done a through job of the Audience Analysis found in Chapter 6, you’ll be set to hit the ground running.
+If you have done a thorough job of the Audience Analysis earlier in this chapter, you’ll be set to hit the ground running.
 If you are new to LinkedIn, do a little genre research.
 Find people who have the job you want and let their LinkedIn profiles inspire you content, formatting, etc. If possible, connect with these people and seek their advice.
 Join groups in your industry and begin engaging with the members.
-You could even interview one of these people for the Interview Memo activity.
+You could even interview one of these people to find out more.

-Check out this Science article about the role ResearchGate can play in your online presence.
-It is a bit old (2014), but it gives great information about how to connect to others in academia and filter out information and research you don't want.
+Check out this Science article about the role the social networks ResearchGate or Academia.net can play in your online presence.
+It gives great information about how to connect to others in academia and filter out information and research you don't want.